ashleve/lightning-hydra-template/README.md

 ### Limitations

 - Pytorch Lightning doesn't currently support k-fold cross validation
-- Pytorch Lightning is not the best choice for scalable Reinforcement Learning since it doesn't go well with multiple concurrent environments, for that it might be a better choice to use something like [Ray](https://github.com/ray-project/ray)
+- Pytorch Lightning is not the best choice for scalable Reinforcement Learning since it doesn't go well with multiple concurrent environments.
+For that, it might be better to use something like [Ray](https://github.com/ray-project/ray)
 - ?
   <br><br>